Mission, Vision, & Values

 HA 3309 Ethics in the Health Professions.
 (3-0) This course introduces the student to a sound foundation in well-established ethical theories and a familiarity with terms, concepts and issues in ethics as applied to the health professions.
 Also provides practical methods for proceeding from considered reflection to informed action in solving ethical problems.

 HA 3329 Human Resources in Healthcare Management.
 (3-0) Human resource management as applicable to the healthcare field.
-Human resource planning, staffing, job requirements, job descriptions, sources of labor supply, training and education programs, salary administration, employee communications, legal considerations, union-management relations.
-Prerequisite: HA 3324.
+Course will cover human resource planning, staffing, job requirements, job descriptions, sources of labor supply, training and education programs, salary administration, employee communications, legal considerations, union-management relations.

 HA 3340 Management of Health Information Systems.
 (3-0) Provides an introduction to information systems for healthcare facilities and agencies.
 Covers determining what information is needed by whom; designing information flows, procurement of computer/telecommunication resources, assuring information security, and continuing management of information systems supporting healthcare delivery.

 HA 3341 Training and Professional Development in Healthcare.
-(3-0) This course examines the training and professional development processes as applied to the healthcare industry.
-Emphasis is placed on staff developments, need analysis, task analysis, development of training and continuing education programs for healthcare personnel.
-(WI)
+(3-0) This course examines the professional development and project management processes as applied to the healthcare industry.
+Emphasis is placed on staff development, needs analysis, task analysis, development of training and continuing education programs for healthcare personnel.
+(WI).

 HA 3344 Patient Care Management and Quality Improvement in Health Care Integrated Delivery Systems.
 (3-0) This course is an introduction of integrated delivery systems and their operations.
 It includes an examination of patient care management and the patient experience.
 A framework for understanding healthcare quality efforts is also an integral part of the course.

-HA 3345 Employment Law in Healthcare Management.
-(3-0) Examines the legal aspects of healthcare human resource management.
+HA 4318 Employment Law in Healthcare Management.
+(3-0) This course examines the legal aspects of healthcare human resource management.
 Each of the major federal and state enactments impacting human resource management will be studied in depth.
-Prerequisite: HA 3329.
+Prerequisite: HA 3329 with a grade of "D" or better.

 HA 3375 Principles of Accounting for Healthcare Managers.
 (3-0) Provides an introduction to accounting useful in healthcare facilities and agencies, and demonstrates the application of accounting principles and techniques in the healthcare field.
-Prerequisites: ECO 2301 or 2314 and HP 3302 or equivalent.
+Prerequisite: HP 3325 and [ECO 2301 or ECO 2314] both with grades of "D" or better.

 HA 3376 Financial Management for Healthcare Managers.
 (3-0) A concentration in the fundamentals of healthcare financial management including the financial organization of nonprofit facilities, sources of operating revenue, management of working capital, and the allocation, control and analysis of resources.
-Prerequisites: ECO 2301, HA 3375 or approval of instructor.
+Prerequisite: HA 3375 with a grade of "C" or better or instructor approval.

 HA 4141 Healthcare Comprehensive Exam and Review.
 (1-0) A course in which each of the respective faculty will review their portion of the comprehensive examination that all HA majors are required to successfully pass during their final semester of study.
 The comprehensive exam will be administered at the conclusion of the course.